Cellars at Jasper Hill Winnimere Cheese

-This decadent cheese is made only during the winter months at the Cellars at Jasper Hill and will be with us for a limited time.
-It is wrapped in strips of spruce cambium, the tree's inner bark layer harvested from the woodlands of Jasper Hill, like their Harbison Cheese, and during aging, it is washed in a cultured salt brine to help even rind development.
-With aging, it becomes spoonably soft and tastes of bacon, sweet cream and spruce.
-You may notice blue-green flora on the exterior of this cheese.
-The rind is a host for microbial activity, yeasts, molds, bacteria-- all the good kind-- that help your gut biome and contribute a complexity and tastiness not found in commodity cheeses.
+This delightful cheese is made only during the winter months at the Cellars at Jasper Hill and will be with us for a limited time.
+It is wrapped in strips of spruce cambium, the tree's inner bark layer, harvested from the woodlands of Jasper Hill.
+During the aging process, it is washed in a cultured salt brine to help even rind development.
+It becomes spoonably soft and is richly savory, nutty, and mild.

 Raw cow's milk, salt, rennet, cultures